 alalunga) and tongkol (multiple species).
 The main gears are purse seines, troll line, longline, pole and line and handline.
 It is estimated that up to 90% of vessels targeting tuna species are <5GT (Sunoko & Huang 2014) but ~60% of the catch volume is caught by larger purse seines and ~20% of the volume caught by longline fishing, the remainder caught with a mixture of small to medium sized purse seiners (Davies et al. 2014).
-The Indonesian Ministry for Maritime Affairs and Fisheries, MMAF, developed a Strategic Plan, 2010-2014, aiming to increase marine capture fisheries production by 0.5% per year (MMAF 2010a).
-This proposed annual increase is despite mounting concern for the status of some stocks: bigeye is classified as overexploited, yellowfin is classified as fully exploited and skipjack classified as exploited at a moderate level (Sunoko & Huang 2014).
-The situation is exacerbated by sparse data collection, (under) estimated annual catches and poor management (Bailey et al. 2012).

-In Indonesia, vessels >5GT are legally required to register to obtain a license.
+In Indonesia, vessels >10GT are legally required to register to obtain a license (increased from 5 to 10 GT in recent regulation (MMAF 2016).
 Smaller vessels are termed 'artisanal' and are encouraged to register but are not required to do so.
 There are two types of vessel for artisanal handline tuna: 1) small vessels, ~1-16GT, unloading directly and 2) small vessels which transfer fish to a collection vessel.
 Trips to sea vary between less than one day up to 20 days, with Fish Aggregating Devices (FADs), dolphins and sea birds used to locate tuna.
 FADs or 'rumpons' in the handline fishery, are predominantly anchored floating platforms, working on the basis that tuna and other species aggregate around such floating objects.
 FADs are foci for the fishery, with benefits such as less operating costs spent on fuel searching for catch.
 Various species aggregate at the rumpon at different depths.
 Skipjack are thought to associate at 0-30 m, juvenile yellowfin and bigeye tuna at 30-80m, large mature yellowfin at 100-120m and bigeye tuna at 150-200m.
 This species-dependent depth variation has the advantage that theoretically the fishery can be conducted selectively, with hooks dropped to specific depths depending on the target species.
 The main target of the handline fishery is mature yellowfin and bigeye tuna, with skipjack becoming increasingly important.
 Sometimes skipjack and juvenile yellowfin and bigeye are caught to maximize use of space, time and efficiency of the trip, especially during low season of the large adults.
+The Indonesian Ministry for Maritime Affairs and Fisheries, MMAF, developed a Strategic Plan, 2010-2014, aiming to increase marine capture fisheries production by 0.5% per year (MMAF 2010a).
+This proposed annual increase is despite mounting concern for the status of some stocks, a situation exacerbated by sparse data collection, (under) estimated annual catches and poor management (Bailey et al. 2012).
 Tuna are a 'highly migratory species', requiring cooperation between multiple countries for efficient management of stocks.
 Indonesia is subject to the United Nations Law of the Sea, 1982 (UNCLOS), revised and specified in the UN Fish Stock Agreement, 1995, FAO Code of Conduct on responsible fisheries, and is a member of three Regional Fisheries Management Organisations, RFMOs, the Commission for the Conservation of Southern Bluefin Tuna, CCSBT, the Western and Central Pacific Fisheries Committee, WCPFC, and the Indian Ocean Tuna Committee, IOTC, with the latter two being relevant to the important handline relevant species.
 The RFMOs were established to help manage transboundary stocks.
 Although Indonesia is required to submit catch data to both RMFOs, in reality it has a poor submission record and, along with the Philippines, represents one the 'single largest source of uncertainty in current regional stock assessments' (WCPFC 2009).
 Improving Indonesian input is essential to progress towards sustainability of tuna fisheries and to maintain the role of tuna in the food security of the state.